QuteFuzz/QuteFuzz2.0/README.md

-# QuteFuzz 2.0
+# QuteFuzz

-An idea for where QuteFuzz 2.0 might head.
+A grammar to AST to program fuzzer.

 ## Premise